utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 As your first challenge in the capstone course, each team will need to assemble your drone, configure it properly, and pass the "run up" demonstration to prove that your aircraft is **air-worthy**.
 The demostration (Challenge Task #1) will happen soon after the Feb.
 7th class, where each team will chose a time slot to meet with TAs.
 During the "run up" demo, everything will happen on the ground; your team must follow and pass all the [checklist items for the course](https://q.utoronto.ca/courses/299314) and short interviews by the TAs (with some simple questions) to show that you have **fully understood** all the safety guidelines and pre-flight/post-flight procedures. **Prior to the demo, no team should install their propellers or fly their drone**.
 If the checklist test is passed and there is time left, the head TA will help your team carry out a quick test flight.
 This task might look simple, but it is the *most critical part* of succeding in later challenges (by ensuring a good foundation for safety).

 This manual will help you get started with the  core steps of assembling the hardware and configuring the basic software of the drone for this course.
-PX4 is the recommended open-source firmware for the Pixhawk 4 Mini flight controller.
+PX4 is the recommended open-source firmware for the CubePilot's Orange Cube+  flight controller.
 The Ardupilot firmware-GCS is also widely used, and you are free to try it as you wish.
 Students are not expected to write low-level drone control code since this complexity is beyond the undergraduate level (given the time available for the capstone).
 This is why the PX4 open-source firmware has been and is still being actively developed by thousands of outstanding engineers worldwide.
 We hope that your work in this course will also be able to contribute to the open-source community!

 For this course, the **main reference is the [PX4 Autopilot fficial documentation](https://docs.px4.io/main/en/)** (many languages are available!).
 The documentation is quite comprehensive.
 As you might have noticed, you do not need to read everything.
 The point of these instructions are to help you get a head start.